 - CIVIL INFRACTION

-- The term "civil infraction" shall mean an act or omission prohibited by law which is not a crime and for which civil sanctions may be ordered.
+- An act or omission prohibited by law which is not a crime and for which civil sanctions may be ordered.

-- The term "Code" shall mean the Code of Ordinances, Charter Township of Oakland, Michigan, as designated in section 1-1.
+- The Code of Ordinances, Charter Township of Oakland, Michigan, as designated in Article II of this chapter.

 - COMPUTATION OF TIME